Algaida

-Algaida (/ca/) is a municipality on the Spanish Balearic island of Majorca.
+Algaida (/ca-ES-IB/, /ca-ES-IB/) is a municipality on the Spanish Balearic island of Mallorca.
 It has an area of 89.70 km^{2} with 4,528 inhabitants (as of 2005).

 Geography

-The municipality of Algaida is located in the south-east of the island of Majorca, 22 km along the main highway from Palma to Manacor.
+The municipality of Algaida is located in the south-east of the island of Mallorca, 22 km along the main highway from Palma to Manacor.
 The municipality encompasses six small mountains, the highest and most famous of which is Puig de Randa at 543 m.
 Rainfall can occur all year round.
 The driest month is July with an average rainfall of 12.5 L/m^{2}.
 The heaviest rainfall in a single 24-hour period was on 17 September 1943 at 97 L/m^{2}.

 History

 The name Algaida stems from the Arabic word al-gaida (meaning "the Base").
 The municipality comprises Algaida, Pina and Randa.

 Algaida was first recorded in the year 1232.
 The most well-known of these communities is Randa, which contains the mesa Puig de Randa, on which there are located three secluded monasteries.